-Just like my crispy air fried hash browns, these home fries are truly perfection.
-Crispy, with or without oil, flavourful and absolutely delicious.
+Just like my crispy air-fried hash browns, these home fries are truly perfection.
+Crispy, with or without oil, incredibly flavourful, and absolutely delicious.

 How to get crispy potatoes without oil?

-The air fryer plays an important role here, but also the preparation of your potatoes.
+The air fryer plays an important role here, but also, the preparation of your potatoes is key.

 Soaking potatoes in cold water releases excess starch.
-This prevents them from sticking to one another, and also results in crispier potatoes.
+This prevents them from sticking to one another and results in crispier potatoes.

 Do I really need to soak them?

-If you’re in a hurry and just don’t have the time to soak them, you may skip this step.
-Your potatoes wont be AS crispy and you’ll have to stir your potatoes while cooking a little more often to prevent them from sticking to one another.
+If you’re in a hurry and just don’t have the time to soak the potatoes, you may skip this step.
+Your potatoes won’t be AS crispy and you’ll have to stir your potatoes while cooking a little more often to prevent them from sticking to one another.

 (This is a summary with step by step photos, full recipe measurements and instructions are in the recipe card below.)

-Drain the potatoes and rinse well using cold water, then lay them on a clean, dry dish towel (or paper towels) and pat them dry. (photos 3-4)
+NOTE: Let the potatoes soak for 20 minutes, or longer.
+Then drain them, rinse well, then lay them on a clean, dry dish towel and pat dry.

-Serve your air fryer home fries garnished with fresh chives, and sprinkle a little extra salt, if preferred.
+Serve your air fryer home fries garnished with fresh chives, and sprinkle a little extra salt if needed.

-During my testing, the optional oil did make them a little crispier, as expected.
+During my testing, the optional oil did make the potatoes a little crispier, as expected.

-However, I was pleasantly surprised that the oil free version is also quite crispy.
-The edges are crispy, with fluffier texture on the inside.
+However, I was pleasantly surprised that the oil-free version is also very crispy.
+The edges are crispy, with a fluffier texture inside.

 Here’s a comparison photo of both options.
 Both produce similar results.

-Home fries taste best when freshly made, but you may keep leftovers in the refrigerator for 3-4 days.
+The home fries taste best when freshly made, but you may keep leftovers in the refrigerator for 3-4 days in a sealed container.

 To reheat, pop them back into your air fryer basket at 350 degrees until heated through.
 Or use a toaster oven.
 I don’t recommend microwaving these to prevent soggy potatoes.

 - For best results, take the time to soak and rinse your potatoes before cooking.
-This will ensure the most crispness for your air fryer home fries.
+This will give you the crispiest air fryer home fries.

 - Cut your potatoes as evenly as possible for even cooking.
-Half inch cubes work best since smaller cubes will cook faster and crisp up nicely.
+Half-inch cubes work well for quick cooking and they will crisp up nicely.

 - Don’t dice the onion and pepper too small or they will burn and may fall through the holes of your basket.
 If you don’t want larger pieces, add them only once the potatoes are about halfway cooked.

 - Air fryers range in strength so always check on your potatoes while cooking.
-I use a Ninja Foodi 8qt model and mine were perfect at the 20 minute mark.
+I use a Ninja Foodi 8qt and mine are perfect at the 20-minute mark.
 Smaller models may cook faster.

 - Play with the seasoning for added flavour.
-I’ve kept these basic, but if you want to change up the flavours, sub the paprika for smoked paprika, add some onion powder, chili powder, cumin or cayenne for more flavour or heat.
+I’ve kept these simple, but if you want to change up the flavours, you may sub the paprika with smoked paprika, and/or add some onion powder, chili powder, cumin, or cayenne.

 - 1 lb yellow potatoes peeled and cut into half inch pieces

-- 2 tbsp avocado oil or cooking oil of choice optional
+- 2 tablespoons avocado oil or other cooking oil optional

 - chives, parsley or extra salt, if needed